Pane Casereccio

 g.
 Let steam develop in the oven for 5 minutes.

-l.
-Remove the bread from the cast-iron pan, and then return the loaf to the OFF oven, placing it directly on the middle rack.
-Leave the oven door ajar 3 inches.
-Let the bread cool from hot to warm there: this method prevents any released moisture from softening the crust.
+n.
+Leave the door ajar 3 inches.
+Let the bread cool from hot to warm there.
+This method prevents any released moisture from softening the crust.